justjakka/local-mpris/README.md

 # eww-mpris

-simple mpris listener for local files that exposes all metadata
+simple mpris listener for local files that exposes all metadata and exports it in a json